reearth-plugins/reearth-plugin-google-streetview/README.md

 ---

-# Street View
+# Google Street View

 <img src="https://raw.githubusercontent.com/reearth-plugins/reearth-plugin-streetview/main/src/thumbnail1.png">

 ## About this plugin

--  Displays images acquired from Google Street View.
-Street View images can be displayed sequentially along a pre-designated route.
-You can also click a marker to display images acquired by Street View in the infobox
+-  Displays images acquired from Google Google Street View.
+Google Street View images can be displayed sequentially along a pre-designated route.
+You can also click a marker to display images acquired by Google Street View in the infobox

 ## How to use